hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

     * "Number of iterations (or number of steps) = total dataset size/batch size", it's the number of steps needed to complete 1 epoch
     * Seperate data and labels
       * Labels are created based on directories, different classes of images are put in different directories
+  * [Another example of Keras ImageDataGenerator for data augmentation, multiple choices][100]
 * [Image batch preprocess for federated learning][43]
   * For each 28*28 image, it flatten to 784 one dimensional matrix, then divided by 255 to convert the values into [0,1] range because the pixel values are between 0 and 255
   * The preprocessed image can also be reshaped back to 28*28